Shopify website builder review – all-around eCommerce star

 After setting up your store address and shipping zones, it’s a piece of cake to set Shopify to calculate all your taxes automatically.
 You can even select whether taxes are included in your prices or if you want to apply taxes to your shipping rates.

-To further help with your sales tax reporting, download a taxes finance report and a sales finance report.
+To further help with your sales tax reporting, download both a taxes finance report and a sales finance report.
 It will contain all the information on order amounts, taxes, POS, billing, and shipping locations.

 Payment options